My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 When I transferred to this school, I earnestly desired to find deep roots in not only a basic community, but to be one with other Christians—the body of Christ.
 Yet, a whole year had passed and still, even at my new Christian school, surrounded every day by brothers and sisters in Christ, I was isolated.
 In terms of how close I was to people, it wasn't that much better than my previous, non-Christian school.
 What was going on?
 Not only did I lack what the Bible says is living as one with each other, I lacked basic human relationships!

 However, something new happened in the summer afterward.
 Remember the literary magazine?
-The new editor-in-chief encouraged me to give ideas.
-That was enough of a spark to push me to come up with some.
+One day, the new leader told me, "If you have any ideas for the magazine, let me know!"
+That was enough of a spark to push me to come up with some ideas .
 At first, I didn't see just how much was possible, so I pitched in many ideas, thinking I was just being an idea person.
 I didn't think to do it this with that much intentionality yet though.
-Something in the framework of the magazine must have limited me previously to think I was just limited to whatever duties I was assigned as an editor, but then, as I thought more and more, my ideas became bigger and bigger.
-It was almost like a training obstacle course to think and act like an entrepreneur was laid before me.
-Maybe senior year would be really different than last year.
-Maybe this would .
-Maybe this would be the time when my hopes and dreams for coming to the school would be fulfilled.
+Something in the way the magazine was structured must have made me feel limited.
+Previously, I just thought, "Well if I'm just an 'editor,' then all I can do is whatever I'm told.
+I can't do anything else."
+I felt limited to whatever duties I was assigned as an editor—almost as if I was a student who could only follow strict instructions without any freedom.

 Pacing note spend lots of tiem building up in here.